transen/lumiere-archiver/README.md

 ## Functionality
 **Logging**
-The script logs information and errors to a file named data_archive.log.
+The script logs information and errors to a file named archiver.log.
 You can adjust the logging level in the script (currently set to INFO, set to DEBUG for more detailed logging).

 **Checksum Tracking**
 The script checks for changes in the dataset by comparing the MD5 checksums of the downloaded file with the last recorded checksum.
 If a new dataset is detected, it is saved with a unique filename based on the presence_date.